New In

 Quick, easy and perfect for beginners, and with no sanding or priming needed, it can be painted straight onto surfaces, including wood, metal, plastic and brick, producing full coverage and a perfect chalky finish.

-Before we tell you how to chalk paint furniture, we asked our founder about the mistakes to avoid.
+Before we tell you how to do this, we asked our founder about the mistakes to avoid.
 Take a look at our expert tips below.

-Top five mistakes to avoid with Chalk Paint
+Top five mistakes to avoid with Chalk Based Furniture Paint

 1. Overloading your brush